 It should be noted, however, that waiting times for treatment are generally very long in the public sector.

 If you want to reduce the waiting time for your appointments then you can turn to private medical centres and clinics.
-They are often a little more expensive but their facilities are state-of-the-art, with modern equipment.
+They are not free but their facilities are state-of-the-art, with modern equipment.

-In these establishments, you will have to pay in advance to be reimbursed once back in your country.
+In these establishments, you will have to pay in advance to be reimbursed once back in your country, but the reimbursement depends from one insurance policy to another.

-This is the case of the Alegria Medical Centre, a clinic dedicated to internationals in Lisbon.
+Alegria Medical Centre, a clinic dedicated to internationals in Lisbon.
 The centre was founded to provide medical responses in several languages to patients living in or visiting Portugal.
+There, you can see a family doctor and receive nursing care in the day, with short waiting time.
+Teleconsultation also is available.

-A real plus when you have to explain a health problem and you are worried.
+A real plus when you have to explain a health problem and you are worried, or if you want to be treated quickly and enjoy the rest or your trip.

 To make it easier to get reimbursed for medical expenses in Europe, and therefore in Lisbon, here are some options.